What do you do as a Physiotherapist?

 Can't find the information you were looking for?
 Send us an email with your questions and we will get back to you!

-Is the use of hands on techniques for treatment.
+Manual therapy is the use of hands-on techniques for treatment.
 This includes soft tissue and joint mobilization.
 It has been ingrained in me that hands are the best tools.
 Through treatment, I continue to assess muscles and joints that you can't do if you were to use other types of therapies; such as electrotherapy and ultrasound.

 I practice a technique called FDN (Functional dry needling) or IMS (intramuscular stimulation).
 I believe there are some significant benefits to dry needling such as immediate increases in range of motion, reduction of pain, and improved function.

-I've experienced success using FDN to help improve injuries such as headaches, sciatica, low back pain, and neck pain.
+There has been success in using FDN to help improve injuries such as headaches, sciatica, low back pain, and neck pain.

 Click here to learn more.